 FCC is approved by the Maryland Higher Education Commission to train eligible veterans, dependents, and active duty personnel.
 If you are not sure what type of VA benefits you qualify for, you may contact the VA Regional Office's toll-free number 1.888.442.4551 or visit the VA website at gibill.va.gov.
-To learn more about the FCC services available to veterans and their families, please visit frederick.edu/veterans.
-This website includes links for more comprehensive information.
+To learn more about the FCC services available to veterans, service members, and their families and for links to additional resources, please visit frederick.edu/veterans.